OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Photo by welcometoalville

-You will want to ensure that your snow grips fit over most boots or hiking shoes you plan on wearing.
+It’s crucial to pick snow grips that comfortably fit over the boots or hiking shoes you intend to wear.

-Make sure to review the sizing charts for the brand you are purchasing and read customer input regarding the size of the traction device.
+Always consult the sizing charts provided by the brand you’re considering and pay attention to customer feedback about the size of the traction device.

 What Is the Difference Between Microspikes and Crampons?